By Gregory Bejtlich – Application Specialist at SolidXperts

-Assembly and disassembly before painting is recommended as part interference or further clean up may be required.
+Assembly and disassembly before painting are recommended as part interference or further clean-up may be required.
 Blue painter’s tape can be used to mask off a specific section or features retaining the black appearance underneath.
 Since Onyx is carbon black, a base layer of plastic primer is a must!
 Paint will adhere to the primer and will enhance lighter colors on the black surface.
 Our choice of paint is Krylon Fusion All-In-One which has both primer and paint and adheres well to Onyx.
-If the part will be subjected to the harsh outdoors, a satin or glossy clear coat can help protect the finish.
+If the part will be subjected to harsh outdoors, a satin or glossy clear coat can help protect the finish.

 After drying in a well-ventilated area, carefully remove your masking tape and begin assembly.
 Many of the dowel pins included have a retaining lip and rotate freely.
-Other components such as the mounting-bracket should be anchored with super glue.
+Other components such as the mounting bracket should be anchored with super glue.
 In general, gel super glue performs better than liquid as it fills gaps and has a longer set time.
 Markforged recommends Loctite 4861, but we’ve had success with many brands of gel super glue.

-Tip: If you desire further detail in your model, skip the spray paint and color in the bolts and wiring with a fine-tip paint brush or paint pen.
+Tip: If you desire further detail in your model, skip the spray paint and color the bolts and wiring with a fine-tip paint brush or paint pen.

 Finally, enjoy your print and take some photos!